In-home pet hospice, euthanasia, and water cremation serving the greater Denver area.

 Companion Crossroads provides in-home euthanasia to families and their pets who want to say goodbye in a more peaceful, private environment.
 Allowing a pet to pass in the comfort of their own home reduces stress to both the pet and the family while also providing a more respectful end of life experience.
 Companion Crossroads is a small local business and not a large corporation.
 Therefore, families and their pets receive more personal, individualized care with the veterinarian spending at least an hour with each family.
 We do our best to honor any family traditions and religious customs.
 Dr Megan with Companion Crossroads also personally provides all cremation services so that your pet's care remains with a veterinarian until safely being returned to you.

 Yes.
-Dr Megan owns both Companion Crossroads and Green Heart Pet Water Cremation.
+Dr Megan is the owner of both Companion Crossroads and Green Heart Pet Water Cremation.
 After the home visit, the veterinarian will directly transport your pet to Green Heart and they will remain under the care of a veterinarian until their ashes are safely returned to you.
 This is a unique service very different from other mobile services that only Companion Crossroads and Green Heart can provide, ensuring that your pet is fully respected during all stages of care including their afterlife.

-Companion Crossroads provides service to the greater Denver area including the City of Denver, Arvada, Golden, Wheat Ridge, Lakewood, Littleton, Aurora, Westminster, Thornton, Englewood, Highlands Ranch, Centennial, and Morrison.
-Appointments outside of our standard service area including Evergreen, Conifer, Bailey, Idaho Springs, Castle Rock, Parker, Brighton, Longmont, and Boulder are available upon special request but may be subject to a travel fee (submit an inquiry for additional information and estimate).
+Companion Crossroads provides service to the greater Denver area including the City of Denver, Arvada, Golden, Wheat Ridge, Lakewood, Littleton, Aurora, Morrison, Westminster, Thornton, Englewood, Highlands Ranch, Centennial, and Broomfield.
+Appointments outside of our standard service area (C-470) including Evergreen, Conifer, Bailey, Idaho Springs, Castle Rock, Parker, Brighton, Longmont, and beyond are available upon request but may be subject to a travel fee.
+Please call or text for extended service area appointments, as additional travel time is often required.

 Companion Crossroads believes that all animals deserve a respectful passing, however, unique accommodations are often required for these special companions.
 Please submit an inquiry so that we can determine if Companion Crossroads is the best option for your pet.

 Yes!
-Companion Crossroads is able to accommodate appointments outside of normal business hours but requires pre-approval and cannot be scheduled online.
+Companion Crossroads is able to accommodate appointments outside of normal business hours including evenings, weekends, and some holidays.
 Please email, call, or text or submit an inquiry to check our after-hours availability on your preferred day.
 Additional after-hours fee may apply.

 Making end of life decisions for our companions is incredibly difficult and Companion Crossroads is here to support you through the process.
 Preparing the family, environment, and pet can help make the transition as peaceful as possible.
 Please refer to our preparation recommendations for additional information.